-- Leverage partnerships to grow our presence in new markets including but not limited to Affordable Homes, Solar Projects and Microgrids. - · Execute land bank strategy across identified growth corridors and pocket lands. - Operationalise our new retail offering, KLGCC Mall, located within the Kuala Lumpur Golf & Country Cub township.
+- Priorities for 2025 - Leverage partnerships to grow our presence in new markets including but not limited to Affordable Homes, Solar Projects and Microgrids. - · Execute land bank strategy across identified growth corridors and pocket lands. - Operationalise our new retail offering, KLGCC Mall, located within the Kuala Lumpur Golf & Country Cub township.